publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch73/schII/m__us_usc_t10_s1448.md

  __Revision for Former Spouse Coverage Already in Effect__

     [Pub.
-L. 99–145, title VII, § 716(b)][/us/pl/99/145/s716/b], Nov.
+L. 99–145, title VII][/us/pl/99/145/tVII], § 716(b), Nov.
 8, 1985, [99 Stat.
 674][/us/stat/99/674], as amended by [Pub.
 L. 99–661, div.
-A, title VI, § 645][/us/pl/99/661/s645], Nov.
+A, title VI][/us/pl/99/661/dA/tVI], § 645, Nov.
 14, 1986, [100 Stat.
 3887][/us/stat/100/3887], provided that person who before Mar.
 1, 1986, made election under subsec. (b) of this section to provide annuity for former spouse could change that election to provide annuity for former spouse and dependent children, even though former spouse had died, but such election had to be made not later than Mar.
 1, 1987, in case of person who made election before Nov.
 8, 1985, and not later than end of one-year period beginning on Nov.
 14, 1986, in case of person who made election during period of Nov.
 8, 1985, to Feb.
 28, 1986.

  __One-Year Open Period To Switch Computation of SBP Annuity__

     [Pub.
-L. 99–145, title VII, § 723(c)][/us/pl/99/145/s723/c], Nov.
+L. 99–145, title VII][/us/pl/99/145/tVII], § 723(c), Nov.
 8, 1985, [99 Stat.
 677][/us/stat/99/677], provided that person who, before effective date of title VII of [Pub.
 L. 99–145][/us/pl/99/145] (see Effective Date of 1985 Amendment note set out under [section 1447 of this title][/us/usc/t10/s1447]) participated in Survivor Benefit Plan under this subchapter, and had elected to provide annuity to former spouse could, with concurrence of such former spouse, elect to terminate such annuity and provide annuity to such former spouse under [section 1450(a)(1) of this title][/us/usc/t10/s1450/a/1], and any such election was to be made before end of 12-month period beginning on Nov.
 8, 1985.

  __One-Year Open Period for New Former Spouse Coverage__

     [Pub.
-L. 99–145, title VII, § 723(d)][/us/pl/99/145/s723/d], Nov.
+L. 99–145, title VII][/us/pl/99/145/tVII], § 723(d), Nov.
 8, 1985, [99 Stat.
 677][/us/stat/99/677], provided that person who before effective date of part B of title VII of [Pub.
 L. 99–145][/us/pl/99/145] (see Effective Date of 1985 Amendment note set out under [section 1447 of this title][/us/usc/t10/s1447]) was participant in Survivor Benefit Plan and did not elect to provide annuity to former spouse could elect to provide annuity to former spouse under Plan, and that any such election was to be made before end of 12-month period beginning on Nov.
 8, 1985.

  __Open Enrollment Period for Survivor Benefit Plan__

     [Pub.
-L. 97–35, title II, § 212][/us/pl/97/35/s212], Aug.
+L. 97–35, title II][/us/pl/97/35/tII], § 212, Aug.
 13, 1981, [95 Stat.
 383][/us/stat/95/383], as amended by [Pub.
-L. 97–252, title XI, § 1119][/us/pl/97/252/s1119], Sept.
+L. 97–252, title XI][/us/pl/97/252/tXI], § 1119, Sept.
 8, 1982, [96 Stat.
 753][/us/stat/96/753], provided that certain members or former members of the uniformed services who, on Aug.
 13, 1981, were not participants in the Survivor Benefit Plan established under this subchapter or were not participants in the Plan at the maximum level, could elect to participate in the Plan or to participate in the Plan at a higher level, during an open enrollment period beginning Oct.
 1, 1981, and ending Sept.
 30, 1982, for members and former members entitled to retired or retainer pay on Aug.
 13, 1981, or beginning on Oct.
 1, 1982, and ending on Sept.
 30, 1983, for members or former members who on Aug.
 13, 1981, would have been entitled to retired pay, but for the fact they were under 60 years of age on that date.

  __Surviving Spouse; Annuity Payment and Reduction Provisions; Election of Annuity; Definitions; Effective Date__

 [Pub.
-L. 96–402, § 5][/us/pl/96/402/s5], Oct.
+L. 96–402][/us/pl/96/402], § 5, Oct.
 9, 1980, [94 Stat.
 1707][/us/stat/94/1707], provided that:

 >     “(a)